The Blizzard of ’93: How the Storm of the Century Shut Down the East Coast

 The resultant storm covered 26 states and most of Canada, bringing thundersnow and whiteout conditions.
 Hundreds of airports closed, and highway travel was restricted throughout the region, stranding countless travelers.
 Parts of the Appalachian Mountain region saw more than three and a half feet of snow, with 35-foot drifts in some areas.
 Farther north, New England and Eastern Canada got anywhere from 15 inches to two feet of snow.
 Throughout the path of the storm, trees were uprooted from the weight of snow.

-Though southern states saw less snow than their northern neighbors, these areas were hit hardest by damage because they don’t have the infrastructure to deal with heavy snow.
+Though southern states saw less snow than their northern neighbors, these areas were hit hardest by damage because they do not have the infrastructure to deal with heavy snow.
 Southern cities were shut down for days, as residents waited out the clean-up efforts, and many buildings collapsed under the weight of the snow.
-In addition, southerners were unprepared to deal with extremely cold temperatures, as low as 0° F in some parts of the south.
-Other areas saw temperatures as low as -12° F.
+Southerners were unprepared to deal with extremely cold temperatures, as low as 0 F in some parts of the South.
+Other areas saw temperatures as low as -12 F.

 The Storm Aftermath